Wellness

 • For students with private insurance: First check to see if your health insurance covers mental health services by calling the member services phone number on your insurance card or logging onto their online portal.
 You can find a list of in-network providers either on your insurance company’s website or by calling the phone number on your insurance card for “behavioral health” or “mental health” services.

 • If you need help finding an outside therapist, regardless of your insurance, you can web-book an appointment with a CS Referral Coordinator on HEM or call 530-752-0871.
-Or, Dr. Lee can refer you to an CS Case Manager to help you navigate the system.

 Online Counseling Services: Many health insurance carriers now offer online or telemental health options: https://shcs.ucdavis.edu/online-visits